 Other sources of family and local history

-Many areas now have local and/or family history societies which you can join.
-Numerous websites hosting genealogical information are also available.
-Some of these can only be accessed on a subscription or pay-per-view basis, however many now offer full or partial access to sources free of charge.
+Many areas now have local or family history societies which you can join.
+Websites hosting genealogical information are also available.
+Some of these are only available by subscription or pay-per-view basis.
+Many offer full or partial access to sources free of charge.